 You will have the opportunity to develop your negotiation skills by joining several sessions led by negotiation experts from the private sector, academia, think tanks and research institutions.
 For the first time, the World Summit will also feature a negotiation simulation run by experienced frontline negotiators from around the world.

-Between March and September 2022, the CCHN is holding a series of local meetings with the members of our community of frontline negotiators across five world regions, gathering their reflections and feeding their expertise into the Summit.
-Stay tuned as we finalise the agenda according to their guidance.
+Between March and September 2022, the CCHN held a series of local meetings with the members of our community of frontline negotiators across five world regions, gathering their reflections and feeding their expertise into the Summit.
+The agenda was then developed according to their guidance.

 By joining the CCHN World Summit, you’ll be able to…